VL Norm: Rethink Loss Aggregation in RLVR: Rethink Loss Normalization in RLVR

-Thus, \textit{$\Delta L$ Normalization} guarantees lower CV than DAPO and Dr. GRPO, while matching GRPO at $\alpha=1$.
-When $\alpha < 1$, variance increases slightly, but long responses contribute more effectively. \item \textbf{Transition to Dr. GRPO:} Setting $\alpha=0$ recovers the aggregation method introduced in Dr. GRPO, making it a special case of \textit{$\Delta L$ Normalization}. \end{itemize}
+Thus, \textit{VL Norm} guarantees lower CV than DAPO and Dr. GRPO, while matching GRPO at $\alpha=1$.
+When $\alpha < 1$, variance increases slightly, but long responses contribute more effectively. \item \textbf{Transition to Dr. GRPO:} Setting $\alpha=0$ recovers the aggregation method introduced in Dr. GRPO, making it a special case of \textit{VL Norm}. \end{itemize}

-These properties make \textit{$\Delta L$ Normalization} highly valuable for RLVR training.
+These properties make \textit{VL Norm} highly valuable for RLVR training.
 The unbiasedness property ensures consistency with standard reinforcement learning theory, preventing unexpected slowdowns caused by biased gradient estimates.
 Variance reduction further stabilizes training and accelerates convergence.
 In practice, we find that, setting $\alpha=1$, which minimizes the variance, is a universal good choice. $\alpha=0.75$ further increase the performance in Math, which might be due to the fact that the long response in Math task should be better utilized.